 - 2 tablespoons unsalted butter

-- 1 bunch fresh chives, finely chopped
+- 1 bunch of fresh chives, finely chopped

-- micro arugula (or similar) for garnish (optional)
+- Micro arugula (or similar), for garnish (optional) \

-- For the Cheese Grits:
+For the Cheese Grits:

 - 2 cups milk